vbacollective/riff/README.md

 - Prefer WAV for short SFX and UI sounds.
 - Preload assets at startup with `RiffLoad`.
+- For large projects, reserve capacity at startup with `RiffReserveBuffers`, `RiffReserveVoices`, and `RiffReserveBuses`.
 - Avoid decoding MP3/OGG during interaction-heavy moments.
 - Use `RiffPlayOnce` for music and ambience loaded from buffers.
 - Use `RiffPlayNoiseLoop` for continuous procedural ambience instead of looping a default `RiffPlayNoise` one-shot.